How Much Would It Cost To Fix a Transmission Fluid Leak In My Car?

 6. Broken Seals in Transmission Allowing Fluid Leaks

-Seals are one of these parts and are used throughout the transmission to maintain proper fluid pressure, reduce friction, and prevent leaks.
+Automatic transmissions work like a team, with many parts working together.
+Seals are one of these team players, used throughout the transmission.
+Their job is to maintain the right fluid pressure, reduce friction, and prevent leaks.
 Transmission seals are made of rubber and plastic.
-Some seals are reinforced with steel.
+Some even have steel inside for reinforcement.

-- Transaxle seal: A transaxle combines the functions of a transmission, differential, and axle into one integrated unit.
-The transaxle seal is a component that is placed at the end of the transaxle and is responsible for preventing transmission fluid from leaking out of the transaxle.
+- Transaxle Seal: A transaxle combines a transmission, differential, and axle in one.
+The transaxle seal sits at the end.
+It keeps transmission fluid from leaking out of the transaxle.

-- Fluid filter screen seal: The fluid filter screen seal is located at the bottom of the transmission case where it connects to the fluid filter screen assembly.
-The transmission fluid filter screen seal prevents fluid leaks through the gap between the transmission case and the fluid filter screen assembly.
-The fluid filter screen seal is usually made of rubber or plastic with metal reinforcement and a lip that contacts the fluid filter screen assembly.
+- Fluid Filter Screen Seal: The fluid filter screen seal is at the bottom of the transmission case.
+It connects to the fluid filter screen assembly.
+This seal prevents leaks between the case and filter screen.
+The seal is typically rubber or plastic with metal inside.
+It uses a lip to contact the filter screen assembly.

 Here is a short video about transmission filter seal: